Heather Berlin

 Heather A. Berlin is an American neuroscientist and licensed clinical psychologist noted for her work in science communication and science outreach.
 Her research focuses on brain-behavior relationships affecting the prevention and treatment of impulsive and compulsive psychiatric disorders.
 She is also interested in the neural basis of consciousness, dynamic unconscious processes, and creativity.
-Berlin is host of the PBS series Science Goes to the Movies, the international Discovery Channel series Superhuman Showdown, and StarTalk All-Stars with Neil DeGrasse Tyson.
+Berlin is host of the PBS Nova series Your Brain, the PBS series Science Goes to the Movies, the Discovery Channel series Superhuman Showdown, and StarTalk All-Stars with Neil DeGrasse Tyson.
+She also co-hosts (with neuroscientist Christof Koch) the Science of Perception Box - the #1 Science podcast on Apple Podcasts during its run.

 Education and early life

-Berlin was born in New York City to a Jewish family.
-She received her doctorate in experimental psychology/neuropsychology from University of Oxford, where she was a student at Magdalen College, Oxford, and her Master of Public Health from Harvard University specializing in psychiatric epidemiology and health care management/policy.
-Berlin earned her Master's in psychology from The New School for Social Research and Bachelor of Science from Stony Brook University.
+Born Jewish and with Eastern European and Russian heritage, Berlin grew up in New York.
+As a child, Berlin was fascinated by the brain and would often ask questions about consciousness and mortality.
+Berlin received her doctorate in experimental psychology/neuropsychology from Magdalen College, University of Oxford and her Master of Public Health from Harvard University, where she specialized in psychiatric epidemiology and health care management/policy.
+She earned a BS from SUNY Stony Brook, where she was pre-med and minored in Fine Arts.
+Berlin has also completed a Master’s in Psychology at the New School for Social Research, an National Institute of Mental Health postdoctoral fellowship in psychiatry at the Icahn School of Medicine at Mount Sinai (specializing in compulsive, impulsive, personality, and anxiety disorders), and trained in neuropsychology at Weill Cornell Medicine in the Department of Neurological Surgery.